MEASURE:

 Boundaries

-Scope 3, under the Greenhouse Gas Protocol, goes a bit further, but as things get further into Scope 3, the measurement of them can become more blurry.
-Here are Scope 3 areas that we did NOT measure at this time and are not included in the Climate Neutral certification.
+Scope 3, under the Greenhouse Gas Protocol, goes a bit further, but as things get further into Scope 3, the measurement of them can become difficult and “blurry.”
+Below are Scope 3 areas that we do NOT measure at this time and are not included in the Change Climate certification.
 As may be obvious, not all of them apply to Preserve.

 - Upstream leased assets – not applicable